 This local jenever distillery was established in 1679 and it’s one of the best places to discover jenever and Dutch liqueurs.
 The interior dates back to this time and it’s just really a gem as most tourists don’t know what a proeflokaal is.
 Big groups are banned and you can buy a bottle of one of your favorites to bring home as well.

 Read more about Dutch liquors that you’ll want to try while in Amsterdam.

-Ons’ Lieve Heer op Solder (Our Lady in the Attic)
+Ons’ Lieve Heer op Solder (Our Sweet Lord in the Attic)

 Museum van Loon

 This museum in Amsterdam center has a beautiful interior and one of my favorite “secret gardens” in Amsterdam.
 It’s technically open to any visitor, but you’ll never know when you’ll spot the giant fluffy cat that roams the grounds.
 The first time that I discovered the garden and the cat, I felt like I had learned a secret!

 This is kind of Amsterdam “secrets” 101, but in case you haven’t heard of the Begijnhof, it’s a hofje in the city center.
 However, this hofje is fairly well known although compared to the area around it, it’s quiet.
 It was a group of houses where women who were religious and vowed chastity lived out their lives, similar to nuns, however they were able to marry.
 It even had a secret Catholic church (during the period when they were banned).
 You’ll need to find the door by the American Book Center.